ethancaballero/Improved-Dynamic-Memory-Networks-DMN-plus/README.md

 ## Acknowledgements
 * This is a fork of [YerevaNN's implementation of the initial version of Dynamic Memory Networks](https://github.com/YerevaNN/Dynamic-memory-networks-in-Theano).
-* Webapp portion is based off [Vinh Khuc's MemN2N Webapp implementation](https://github.com/vinhkhuc/MemN2N-babi-python)
+* Webapp design is based off [Vinh Khuc's MemN2N Webapp implementation](https://github.com/vinhkhuc/MemN2N-babi-python)

 ## License?
 JSON